MindscapeHQ/raygun4java/README.md

 [gson](http://repo1.maven.org/maven2/com/google/code/gson/gson/2.2.4/gson-2.2.4.jar): *required* - you will also need the Gson dependency in your classpath.

 ## Basic Usage
-An instance of the `RaygunClient` holds all the data for tracking errors, such as user information, tags etc. Whether you're application is single user desktop application or and multi user server application, it is highly recommended to use a single `RaygunClient` per process.
+An instance of the `RaygunClient` holds all the data for tracking errors, such as user information, tags etc. Whether you're application is single user desktop application and/or multi-user server application, it is highly recommended to use a single `RaygunClient` per process.
 For example, in a web context it is essential to use a new `RaygunClient` for each user request.

 The most basic usage of Raygun is as follows:
 1. Setup `RaygunClient` with configuration options